Why Does My House Smell Like Rotten Eggs: 4 Possible Reasons

 3. Toxic Drywall

-If your plumber has assured you it is not a natural gas leak or sewer gas leak and you are still getting the unwanted smell of rotten eggs, this means there could be an issue with your drywall.
-Humidity in the air can cause sulphur in the drywall to give off gas that can cause health problems and can also corrode any exposed copper pipes or wiring in your home.
-If you do have toxic drywall in your house, this is not a DIY job; even just a few sheets could be very damaging.
-You should call a professional and have the sheets ripped out and replaced at the earliest convenience.
+If your plumber has assured you it is not a natural gas leak or sewer gas leak but you still smell of rotten eggs, there could be an issue with your drywall.
+Humidity in the air can cause sulfur in the drywall to give off a gas that can cause health problems and corrode exposed copper pipes or wiring in your home.

-It is a possibility that the mold and thus the smell is coming from your garbage disposal.
-Odor-causing bacteria has been known to reside in sinks and garbage disposals; they often grow from disposed garbage scraps.
-To fix this, put a few ice cubes, a tablespoon of baking soda, three or four lemon slices, and a teaspoon of bleach into the disposal, and then turn it on.
+The mold and smell could also be coming from your garbage disposal.
+Odor-causing bacteria reside in sinks and garbage disposals.
+To sanitize your disposal, put a few ice cubes, a tablespoon of baking soda, three or four lemon slices, and a teaspoon of bleach into the disposal, and turn it on.
 When the grinding stops, run the cold water tap for 30 seconds.
-This should clear the bacteria as well as solve the smell.
+This should clear the bacteria as well as the smell.

-- Related Read: Why does my House Smell like Fish: 8 Possible Reasons
+- Why does my House Smell like Fish: 8 Possible Reasons

 Featured Image Credit: Pixabay